karlsson/xalsa/README.md

 - mix deps.get
 - mix compile.
 In order to compile the c code you will need some alsa development libraries to be installed (libasound2-dev).

+If using from own application, append line: `{:xalsa, "~> 0.1.0"}` to your dependency list.

 ## Configuration

 The config/config.exs file has comments on how to configure your PCM devices, which can be a bit tricky.
+Default setting of application environment is in mix.exs.

 ## Running